edgio-docs/edgio-docs/guides/cli.md

 xdn run --production
 ```

-Or to run a deployment bundle downloaded from the XDN Developer Console, use:
+Or to run a deployment bundle downloaded from {{ PRODUCT_NAME }} Developer Console, use:

 ```bash
 xdn run /path/to/bundle.zip